-73. Plaintiff incorporates the allegations set forth in Paragraphs 1-62 above as though fully set forth herein.

-- An implied covenant of good faith and fair dealing exists between Plaintiff 74. and ICANN as a result of the contractual relationship entered into as part of the .WEB gTLD application process. - 75.
-ICANN breached the covenant of good faith and fair dealing when it acted in a way that deprived Plaintiff of the benefits of the agreement as set forth in the Applicant Guidebook, namely that the administration of the bid process for the .WEB gTLD would be founded on the principles of fairness and transparency. - 76.
-ICANN breached the covenant of good faith and fair dealing when it: - Failed to conduct due diligence and an adequate investigation into a. apparent violations of the Applicant Guidebook raised by NDC's admissions, including but not limited to failing to investigate whether NDC had either resold, assigned, or transferred all or some of its rights to its .WEB application; - b.
-Failed to conduct interviews with Mr. Bezsonoff and all other individuals identified in Sections 7 and 11 of NDC's application as part of an investigation into apparent violations of the Applicant Guidebook raised by NDC's admissions; - Failed to provide a necessary level of transparency into the identity c. and leadership of a competing applicant; - Refused to postpone the ICANN auction of last resort to allow for a d. full and transparent investigation into the apparent violations of the Applicant Guidebook raised by NDC's admissions; and - Failed to conduct a reasonable inquiry into NDC's impermissible e. resale, transfer, or assignment of its rights in the .WEB application to VeriSign. - On information and belief, Plaintiff alleges that the breaches set forth 77. above resulted from a pre-textual "investigation" into the admissions made by NDC and
+- Plaintiff incorporates the allegations set forth in Paragraphs 1-53 above 64. as though fully set forth herein. - An implied covenant of good faith and fair dealing exists between Plaintiff 65. and ICANN as a result of the contractual relationship entered into as part of the .WEB gTLD application process. - ICANN breached the covenant of good faith and fair dealing when it acted 66. in a way that deprived Plaintiff of the benefits of the agreement as set forth in the Applicant Guidebook, namely that the administration of the bid process for the .WEB gTLD would be founded on the principles of fairness and transparency. - 67.
+ICANN breached the covenant of good faith and fair dealing when it: - Failed to conduct due diligence and an adequate investigation into a. apparent violations of the Applicant Guidebook raised by NDC's admissions; - b.
+Failed to conduct interviews with Mr. Bezsonoff and all other individuals identified in Sections 7 and 11 of NDC's application as part of an investigation into apparent violations of the Applicant Guidebook raised by NDC's admissions; - Failed to provide a necessary level of transparency into the identity c. and leadership of a competing applicant; and

-ICANN's issuance of its subsequent July 13, 2016 decision.
-Specifically, Plaintiff alleges that ICANN intentionally failed to abide by its obligations to conduct a full and open investigation into NDC's admission because it was in ICANN's interest that the .WEB contention set be resolved by way of an ICANN auction.
-As such, Plaintiff alleges that ICANN willfully and intentionally committed the wrongful acts described above.

-As a direct and proximate result of ICANN's breaches as set forth above, 78.
-Plaintiff has suffered, and will continue to suffer, without limitation, losses of revenue from third parties, profits, consequential costs and expenses, market share, reputation, and good will.
+- 68. On information and belief, Plaintiff alleges that the breaches set forth above resulted from a pre-textual "investigation" into the admissions made by NDC and ICANN's issuance of its subsequent July 13, 2016 decision.
+Specifically, Plaintiff alleges that ICANN intentionally failed to abide by its contractual obligations to conduct a full and open investigation into NDC's admission because it was in ICANN's interest that the .WEB contention set be resolved by way of an ICANN auction.
+As such, Plaintiff alleges that ICANN willfully and intentionally committed the wrongful acts described above. - 69.
+As a direct and proximate result of ICANN's breaches as set forth above, Plaintiff has suffered, and will continue to suffer, without limitation, losses of revenue from third parties, profits, consequential costs and expenses, market share, reputation, and good will.